DmitriySemenov/SDCE_Project7_Path_Planning/README.md

 All costs for each trajectory are added up and the lowest cost trajectory is found.
 It is then used as a target trajectory with corresponding target_s and target_d values.

 In final Step 6, target x and y values are generated.
 Initial idea was to use JMT trajectory generated s and d values and convert them to x and y.
 However, it turned out that they were not always smooth enough to stay within the acceleration and speed limits, so only final target_s and target_d are used.
 All the previous steps are still valid, just the way the trajectory is generated differs.

+First, rough targets are generated using previous path's two final positions, ego vehicle's s-position + 30, and ego vehicle's s-position + 60 meters.
+Target d-positions for the last two rough targets are target_d from the trajectory.
+Then, these s and d positions get converted to X and Y targets, using getXY() function.

+Target vehicle speed is determined using the difference between target_s and current_s position.
+Then, target_s position for each time step is generated for smooth trajectory using this target velocity and acceleration.
+Acceleration to reach target speed is limited by ACCEL_LIMIT and DECEL_LIMIT, depending if the vehicle is speeding up or slowing down.

+Then, spline interpolation is used to generate smooth x and y positions using rough s, x, and y positions and target_s position for each time step.

+The new path target points are added to the previous path and the final trajectory is sent back to the simulator.

 ## Additional Notes